OpenLiberty/iguide-microprofile-config-intro/finish/README.txt

 To use the sample application, extract the sampleapp_mpconfig.zip file to your local directory.
-The application is broken into two services, a displayCarTypes service and a obtainCarTypes service.
+The application is broken into two services, a displayCarTypes service and an obtainCarTypes service.

 Run the Maven command 'mvn install' from the directory that contains the extracted .zip files to build the project and install it to your local directory.